 Most social media marketers understand the value of Facebook ads.
-An impressive 92% of social marketers advertise, at least occasionally, on Facebook.

-Despite this overwhelming evidence that Facebook advertising can be successful, some people still claim that it’s not effective.
+But despite the overwhelming evidence that Facebook advertising can be successful, some people still claim that it’s not effective.

 Many businesses spend a few dollars on advertising one time, don’t get results and then write off advertising as a failed experiment.

 It’s obvious to you and me that this only shows that they don’t know what they’re doing.
 Either they didn’t target market their online ad or they didn’t give it the time and total number of ads to be successful.